 Fastening tool was angled off the driving axis when pressed against the surface.

-Press the fastening tool at right angles against the surface, applying pressure to the grip surface on the back of the fastening tool.
+Press the fastening tool at right angles against the surface, applying pressure to the gripping surface on the back of the fastening tool.

 Risk of injury due to incorrect disposal!
 Health hazards due to escaping gases or liquids.